Worble/Zulma/README.md

 Additionally, in extra, you can also set the `zulma_allow_theme_selection` boolean.
 Setting this to `true` will allow a menu in the footer to allow users to select their own theme.
 This option will store their theme choice in their localstorage and apply it on every page, assuming `zulma_allow_theme_selection` is still true.
 This requires javascript to be enabled to function; if the page detects javascript is disabled on the clients machine, it will hide itself.

+Each theme contains the entirety of Bulma, and will weigh in at ~180kb.
+If you're running on a server severely limited on space, then I'd recommend you delete each theme you're not using, either from the source or from `/public`.
+Obviously, doing this will cause `zulma_allow_theme_selection` to work improperly, so make sure you either override `extra.zulma_themes` in `config.toml` to only show themes you have left or to not enable this option at all.

 ```toml
 [extra]
 zulma_allow_theme_selection = true
 ```

 ## Original
 This template is based on the [blog template](https://dansup.github.io/bulma-templates/templates/blog.html) over at [Free Bulma Templates](https://dansup.github.io/bulma-templates/).
 All themes were taken from [Bulmaswatch](https://jenil.github.io/bulmaswatch/).
-The code behind from adapted from the [after-dark](https://github.com/getzola/after-dark/blob/master/README.md) zola template.
+The code behind from originally adapted from the [after-dark](https://github.com/getzola/after-dark/blob/master/README.md) zola template.

 ## Known Bugs
-If user theme swapping is enabled and the user selects a theme different to the default, a slight delay will be introduced in page rendering as the css gets swapped out and in by the javascript.
+- If user theme swapping is enabled and the user selects a theme different to the default, a slight delay will be introduced in page rendering as the css gets swapped out and in by the javascript.
 This is better than the alternative FOUC or flashes of the old theme, but still annoying.
 I don't know any way around this, but with browser caching it should be fast enough to not cause serious issues.